 The principal purposes of this offering are to increase our financial flexibility, create a public market for our Class A common stock and facilitate our future access to the capital markets.
 Although we have not yet determined with certainty the manner in which we will allocate the net proceeds of this offering, we expect to use the net proceeds from this offering for working capital and other general corporate purposes.

-We also intend to use:

-- approximately \$ million of the net proceeds to pay all remaining outstanding principal and interest, together with a termination fee, under our term loan with Silicon Valley Bank, which carries a current interest rate of prime plus 1.25% and is payable in equal monthly installments with the final payment due in January 2020; and - approximately \$ million of the net proceeds to pay a cash dividend to the holders of our Series A preferred stock which is payable upon conversion of the Series A preferred stock into our Class B common stock.
+We also intend to use approximately \$20.0 million of the net proceeds to pay all remaining outstanding principal and interest under our term loan with Silicon Valley Bank and approximately \$7.4 million of the net proceeds to pay a cash dividend to the holders of our Series A preferred stock that is payable upon the conversion of our Series A preferred stock to Class B common stock, which will occur immediately prior to the closing of this offering.